23 Most Nasty, Disgusting Foods in the World

 4. Jibachi Senbei (Wasp Rice Snack) – Japan

-A Digger Wasp lover group (yes, there are such lover groups) brainstormed with a local biscuit maker and decided to spice things up and came with the wasp rice snack.
+A ‘Digger Wasp lover’ group (yes, it does really exist) brainstormed with a local biscuit maker and came with the wasp rice snack.

 5. Virgin Boy Eggs – China

 Don’t be alarmed, they’re not literally cooked children, as the name implies.

 This wildly popular Chinese spring delicacy, especially favored by locals in Dongyang, combines eggs with one key ingredient: the urine of boy preferably aged 10 or younger.

 Buckets of boys’ urine are collected from primary school toilets in the area and the whole process of cooking takes an entire day.